Towards a muon scattering tomography system for both low-Z and high-Z materials: Reconstruction methods

 Based on the equations and notations of Ref.~\cite{Fruhwirth:1987fm}, the KF algorithm generally operates in two procedures of filtering and smoothing to reconstruct a muon track.
 The filtering starts from the first hit of a muon track and predicts the status vector of the next hit with a straight-line model following:

 Here a muon track is reconstructed with two independent projected tracks on $xz$ and $yz$ planes.
-For instance, on $xz$ projection, the state vector $\bm{x_{k-1}}$ and propagation matrix $F_{k-1}$ are defined by a two-dimensional straight line model. $u_{k-1}$ and $t_{k-1}$ of the state vector is x-position and slope of the track on layer $k-1$.
+For instance, on $xz$ projection, the state vector $\bm{x_{k-1}}$ and propagation matrix $F_{k-1}$ are defined by a two-dimensional straight line model. $u_{k-1}$ and $t_{k-1}$ of the state vector is x-position and slope of the track on layer $k-1$. $d$ is the distance of two tracker planes.
 The $\bm{\omega_{k-1}}$ is process noise from MCS effect, which contributes to the covariance matrix $C_{k}^{k-1}$ of the predicted hit on the next tracker layer: